 The project manager leads the development team.
 She takes inputs from the product owner and uses them to guide the team’s agenda in upcoming sprints.

 They include the people who do hands-on work on the project – programmers, testers, designers, and data engineers.
 Team members are required to share their inputs for setting the agenda for sprints, pointing out problems and actively helping each other to resolve those problems.

 These are people who are not part of the team, but have a connection to the project.
 This is a cross-functional team of senior managers, marketing, sales or customer support team members who share their inputs based on customer feedback, finance team members who allocate budgets and so on.

 Some companies also have agile mentors – people who have extensive experience in Agile implementation and can guide the team to follow agile processes and overcome challenges.

 Agile project management is all about being…agile!

-I will now discuss the two most prominent components of this management approach – planning and development cycles (also called sprints.)
+I will now discuss the two most prominent components of this management process – planning and development cycles (also called sprints.)

-Remember that planning in Agile processes, is quick and minimalistic.
+Remember that planning in Agile is a quick and minimalistic process.
 You don’t need days to prepare a plan with complicated charts to get started.
 You begin with three things: